Strada Nuova Museums, Palazzo Rosso

-Palazzo Rosso is part of the extraordinary setting of Via Garibaldi in Genoa , the magnificent Renaissance and Baroque New Road declared a UNESCO World Heritage Site.
+Palazzo Rosso is part of the extraordinary setting of Via Garibaldi in Genoa , the magnificent Renaissance and Baroque Strada Nuova declared a UNESCO World Heritage Site.

-Here there is an original museum itinerary that connects three important Genoese palaces: Palazzo Rosso, Palazzo Bianco and Palazzo Doria Tursi.
+Here is located an original museum itinerary that connects three important Genoese palaces: Palazzo Rosso, Palazzo Bianco and Palazzo Doria Tursi.

-At Palazzo Rosso, a noble residence adorned with frescoes by the greatest Ligurian painters of the seventeenth century and precious furnishings , there is a rich picture gallery that includes paintings collected over more than two centuries by the noble Brignole-Sale family .
+In Palazzo Rosso, a noble residence adorned with frescoes by the major Ligurian painters of the seventeenth century and with precious furnishings , a rich picture gallery is on display which includes paintings collected over more than two centuries by the noble Brignole-Sale family .

 Among the artists exhibited in the gallery of the aristocratic Genoese palace: Dürer, Veronese, Guercino, Strozzi, Grechetto, Van Dyck, and many others.

-The splendid picture gallery that, together with the furnishings and Palazzo Rosso , the Duchess of Galliera donated to the Municipality of Genoa in 1874 had been consciously formed by the Brignole-Sale family through a wise policy of acquisitions and commissions, which unfolded for over two centuries, to seal the social, economic and political rise.
+The splendid picture gallery which, together with the furnishings and Palazzo Rosso , the Duchess of Galliera donated to the Municipality of Genoa in 1874 had been consciously formed by the Brignole-Sale family through a wise policy of acquisitions and commissions, unfolding for over two centuries, to seal the social, economic and political ascent.